interbred-monkey/promisify-example/README.md

 function promisify(fn) {
 ```

-The next thing we do is to return a _"new"_ function and bind the _"old"_ asynchronous function to it.
-This means, when the _"new"_ function executes it will be able to access an instance of the original function.
+The next thing we do is to return a _"new"_ function that returns a promise and executes the _"old"_ asynchronous function.

 ```
 return function() {

 ...

-}.bind({fn: fn});
+};
 ```

-Put more simply, we are creating a new function that will execute the old one.
+Put more simply, when we execute the function...

-When we execute the function...

 ```
 asPromised('foo', 'bar')